Winthrop University: Richard W. Riley College of Education

 Created in 1968, the College of Education was renamed the Richard W. Riley College of Education in 2000.
-At the undergraduate level, the Bachelor of Science degree is offered.
-The Richard W. Riley College of Education has Master of Arts in Teaching, Master of Science, and Master of Education graduate degree programs and an educational specialist in education leadership (Ed.S.) program.
+At the undergraduate level, a bachelor of science degree is offered.
+The Richard W. Riley College of Education has master of arts in teaching, master of science, and master of education graduate degree programs and an educational specialist in education leadership (Ed.S.) program.